The Australian Government will provide $3 million for two studies that aims to reduce the debilitating symptoms attributed to tick bites.

 This project will develop a case definition, adapt the treatment approach for unexplained syndromes to the specifics of DSCATT, and then pilot a randomised controlled trial to test the effectiveness of the new therapy.

-The grants announced today are part of the Liberal National Government’s commitment to supporting health and medical research.
+The grants announced today are part of The Australian Government’s commitment to supporting health and medical research.
 Through the 2018–19 Budget we provided a record total of $6 billion to Australia’s health and medical research sector.

 Our Government’s strong economic management ensures we continue to invest record amounts of funding into vital health initiatives including medical research, life-saving medicines, Medicare and hospitals.